 My memories of places are often tied to meals.
 A lasagna on an Italian hillside I enjoyed with my family.
 A kaiseki lunch with a translator in the countryside in Japan, or that lamb stew served from a boiling caldron on Lake Titicaca that I shared with my best friend.
 But I’m not sure if any dish I’ve ever eaten solo can be associated with a place in my mind.
 I don’t think back to India and remember a delicious biryani.
 I recall the waiter with a pitcher of water who stood staring at me, ready to refill my glass with every sip.

+Like the proverbial tree falling in the forest, can you truly savor a meal when there is no one to share it with?
 I’ve tried various survival tactics.
 At tapas bars it is easy to blend in with a crowd.
 Places that specialize in quick mezze plates are easy, too.
 One night in Beijing I signed up for a banquet in order to be with other travelers, but instead I managed to get stuck inside my dress, which zipped up the back.
 Alone in my hotel room I couldn’t get it on or off.
 I phoned the front desk, but no one could make sense of what I was saying.
 In the end I had to rip the dress off, but missed I the van to the banquet hall.
 In the former Soviet Union, it seemed as though tables for one didn’t exist.
 Soviets would ask me, “Where is your group?” and then simply refuse to seat me.
 I retreated to my hotel room with a can of sardines.

 Before long we were swapping stories.
 One woman had seen an elephant dance in Kerala, not because the animal was ordered to, but because he just wanted to dance.
 The woman briefly rose and imitated its plodding steps and we all laughed.
 Then a woman from South Africa told me that she’d met a girl in a village who’d been brought back from the dead.
 “What do you mean?”
 I asked, amazed.
 The girl had been swept away in a flash flood.
 They found her a day later, still in the water, and when they pulled her out, she breathed.
 “Now,” the woman told me, “her village worships her like a god.”
 Before I knew it the curried soup was eaten and the plate of rice and dahl and lentils appeared.
 It was not long before dinner was devoured amid the chatter of other travelers, and soon we were sipping our tea.